What is Withholding Tax in Saudi Arabia: Complete Guide 2025

 Withholding Tax Rates in Saudi Arabia 2025

-5% Rate
+Dividends 5%

-• Technical and advisory services
+Technical and consulting services 5%

 How to Calculate Withholding Tax